vmalshetty-mrvl/SONiC/doc/sflow/Egress_Sflow_TestPlan.md

 - Ingress and Egress samples will be identified using integer attribute PSAMPLE_ATTR_SAMPLE_GROUP - expects ingress samples to appear with group=1, and egress samples to appear with group=2
 - Sflowtool to be installed in ptf docker to run these tests.

+Note : Leaf Port - DUT port connected to Leaf
+	   Server Port - DUT port connected to TOR servers Enable egress sflow - set the sample-direction to 'tx' Disable egress sflow - set the sample-direction to 'rx' Enable ingress sflow - set the sample-direction to 'rx' Disable ingress sflow - set the sample-direction to 'tx'

 ### Test Cases

 #### Test Case #1